 But making a plan is the first step to getting motivation back again because the individual can see something on paper with specific steps to take.
 Sometimes, it really is a matter of seeing that first step so you can begin.

 Most of the time of step one of any plan will involve some self-education.
 Whether someone wants to change careers, pursue a hobby, travel, become a better partner, or start a new business, there will be the experience of new learning.

 Success in learning something new brings confidence, and confidence is absolutely critical for motivation.

 As you encourage an unmotivated person to take that educational path, you may realize that you must take that first step as well.
-So, together you look for the resources to learn what you need to – you register for that online course or seminar; you join a group that can help you learn.
+So, together you look for the resources to learn what you need to do.
+You register for that online course or seminar or join a group that can help you learn.
 The excitement grows.

 Teach the Unmotivated Person to Visualize

 What is the end result when the goal is reached?
 Any goal?
 Encourage the person to describe the end point when the goal is achieved.
 Where will she/he be?
 What will she/he be doing?
 What will she/he be wearing and look like?
 Who else will be there?